Jesse Andrews: Screenwriting

 Andrews's first produced screenplay was the feature-film adaptation of his debut novel Me and Earl and the Dying Girl, which was directed by Alfonso Gomez-Rejon and produced by Indian Paintbrush.
 It premiered at the 2015 Sundance Film Festival, where it won both the Audience Award (U.S. – Dramatic) and the Grand Jury Prize (U.S. – Dramatic).

 He also wrote the adaptation of David Levithan's novel, Every Day.
 The movie Every Day was directed by Michael Sucsy and starred Angourie Rice.

-More recently, Andrews wrote the screenplay and story for Pixar's computer-animated film Luca, with Mike Jones.
+More recently, Andrews wrote the screenplay and story for Pixar's 2021 animated film Luca, with Mike Jones.

+Andrews revealed in August 2024 that he was working on Pixar's Hoppers, set for release in 2026.